The six criteria

 - It is not “we have an API”.
 APIs without docs, examples, scoped credentials, idempotency, and clear errors still force brittle guesswork.

-A quick design checklist
+A quick evaluation checklist

 - Can an agent list available actions and required inputs without reading a private Notion page or guessing from the UI?